CertainRisk/Silly-Putty-Challenge/README.md

 Next, we put our binary under the spotlight with FLOSS, a tool for extracting strings.
 There are strings galore.
 It's a lot but I remember what to look for from previous videos in the course so I will do my best!

 Amidst the string salad, I spot numerous references to SSH.
-URLs like [chiark.greenend.org.uk/~sgtatham/putty/](https://chiark.greenend.org.uk/~sgtatham/putty/) and cryptic `%s==NULL in terminal.c` catch my eye.
+And a suspicious URL I shall not link here and cryptic `%s==NULL in terminal.c` catch my eye.

 ![Floss Str 1](https://github.com/CertainRisk/Silly-Putty-Challenge/assets/141761181/569002dd-fceb-41c1-af61-507d20c8bede)